remoteintech/remote-jobs/company-profiles/tide.md

 ## Region

-GMT/+2/+5:30 we are present in the UK, Bulgaria, Serbia and India and we're welcoming engineers in Romania and Ukraine as we continue to grow.
+GMT to GMT +5:30 we are present in the UK, Bulgaria, Serbia and India and we're welcoming engineers in Romania and Ukraine as we continue to grow.

 ## Company technologies